 The Chance Theater brings back live, in-person theater for the first time since the pandemic with the Orange County premiere of EDGES, a musical written by Benj Pasek & Justin Paul, the award-winning songwriters of La La Land, The Greatest Showman, and Dear Evan Hansen.
 EDGES is an earlier work from the award-winning duo, and the signs of their talent are all over this script.
 Still, this script’s bones (structure) feel uneven, and this striped-down production shows off the flaws in the material instead of improving on it.

 The show has 4 different characters: Woman 1# played by Sarah Pierce, Woman 2# played by Elizabeth Curtin, Man 2# played by Jewell Holloway, and Man 2# played by Tyler Marshall.
 There’s no dialogue.
 Everything in the show is communicated through song.
-The singers sing about a myriad of topics, but they, for the most part, focus on the topics of life, disappointment, relationships, fear, and upcoming challenges.
+The singers sing about a myriad of topics, but they mostly focus on the topics of life, disappointment, relationships, fear, and upcoming challenges.

 The instrumentation in this musical sounds like something composed from an early Steely Dan record, in other words, a poppy jazz fusion sound.
-The music was performed by only three performers during the entire show: Robyn Manion (also the Music Director) on the keyboard, Jimmy Beall on bass, and Jorge Zuniga on drums.
+Only three performers performed the music during the entire show: Robyn Manion (also the Music Director) on the keyboard, Jimmy Beall on bass, and Jorge Zuniga on drums.

 “In Short” is sung by Sarah Pierce, who plays Woman 1#.
-It’s a quirky song that includes the mature but mostly vindictive, angry thoughts we have after leaving a relationship that didn’t pan out well.
+It’s a quirky song that includes our mature but mostly vindictive, angry thoughts after leaving a relationship that didn’t pan out well.
 It’s a standout song in this show.
-It’s funny, clever, and Sarah Pierce does a great job on this tune and during the majority of the show.
+It’s funny and clever, and Sarah Pierce does a great job on this tune during the majority of the show.
 I’m curious to see what she can do in another production.
-“Ready to Be Loved” and “Perfect” are also enjoyable tunes in this production.
+“Ready to Be Loved” and “Perfect” are enjoyable tunes in this production.

 Listening to the soundtrack of EDGES would probably be a more enjoyable experience than actually watching the production because there’s very little theatrical weight to this show.
 It’s all in the songs, and it’s almost completely held together by the lyrics.

-Everything from the actors’ movements to the costuming is minimal at best, which isn’t a bad thing when more story is involved or anything else keeping your attention.
+Everything from the actors’ movements to the costuming is minimal at best, which isn’t bad when more story is involved, or anything else keeps your attention.
 Expect a night of emotional music from talented up-and-comers but not much else.